virtualritz/nsi-docs/docs/guidelines.rst

    Creating lights in nsi

-There are no special light source nodes in |nsi| (although the node, which defines a sphere of infinite radius, could be considered as a light in practice).
+There are no special light source nodes in |nsi| (although the node, which defines a sphere of infinite radius, could be considered a light in practice).

 Any scene geometry can become a light source if its surface shader produces an ``emission()`` |closure|.
 Some operations on light sources, such as *light linking*, are done using more :ref:`general approaches<section:lightlinking>`.

-Following is a quick summary on how to create different kinds of light in nsi.
+Following is a quick summary on how to create different kinds of light in |nsi|.

 Area Lights
 ~~~~~~~~~~~